- NCCOR to Host a Webinar on Reframing Childhood Obesity: Cultural Insights on Nutrition, Weight, and Food Systems

 NCCOR to Host a Webinar on Reframing Childhood Obesity: Cultural Insights on Nutrition, Weight, and Food Systems

-Join us on Wednesday, September 7, 2:00−3:00 p.m.
+Join us on Wednesday, September 7, 2:00-3:00 p.m.
 ET to explore how public health programs can work with, not against, cultural traditions and norms and harness local creativity to change nutritional outcomes.
-Leading experts featured in this report will discuss how the intersectionality of complex physiological, cultural, and commercial systems contribute to childhood obesity.
+Leading experts featured in this report will discuss how the intersectionality of complex physiological, cultural, and commercial systems contributes to childhood obesity.

 - Jamie Bussel, MPH, Robert Wood Johnson Foundation